neow3j/neow3j-docs/docs/neo-n3/tutorials_and_examples/meme_governance_dapp.md

 ### Additional notes

-Both contracts are linked to each other upon an initialization invocation after deployment.
-The contracts are first deployed separately.
-To link them, the creator invokes the method `initialize` on the `MemeGovernance` contract with the address of the `MemeContract` as parameter.
-This method executes the following:
+Both contracts are linked to each other upon deployment of the governance contract.
+The contracts are both deployed separately.
+The meme contract is deployed first and then the governance contract is deployed with the meme contract's hash as data parameter.
+Upon deploying the governance contract, the following steps are executed:

-- Sets the owner on the `MemeContract` to the address of the `MemeGovernance`.
+- The owner on the `MemeContract` is set to the address of the `MemeGovernance`.
-- Sets the memeContract to the provided address on the `MemeGovernance`.
+- The memeContract is set on the `MemeGovernance`.

-- Sets the owner of the `MemeGovernance` to the zero address.
+> **Note:** You can check whether the meme contract is initialized by calling the function `getOwner` on it and then `getMemeContract` on

-> **Note:** You can check whether the contracts are initialized by calling the function `getOwner` on both contracts.
-The contracts are correctly initialized/linked, if the owner of the `MemeGovernance` contract is the zero address and the owner of the `MemeContract` is the address of the `MemeGovernance` contract.
+> the returned address.
+The contracts are correctly linked, if the owner of the `MemeContract` is the address of the `MemeGovernance` contract.

 ### Meme and Proposal Structure